cjchoi97/celestial-struggle/README.md

 Whether it's the enemy or you, the player, every ship shown on the screen will fire projectiles at a certain frequency and with a certain projectile velocity.

-Figuring out the timing for bullets to fire withing the animation frame was difficult definitely challenging.
+Figuring out the timing for bullets to fire withing the animation frame was definitely challenging.

 ```javascript